Word@Work, Let God's Word energise your working day!

 The disciples asked him, 'Why then do the teachers of the law say that Elijah must come first?'
 Jesus replied, 'To be sure, Elijah comes and will restore all things.
 But I tell you, Elijah has already come, and they did not recognise him, but have done to him everything they wished.
 In the same way the Son of Man is going to suffer at their hands.'
 Then the disciples understood that he was talking to them about John the Baptist.
 (NIVUK)

-Nothing happens 'by accident' and the Lord lets us see ahead as far as is helpful for us.
-John the Baptist was prophetically prepared for his role in bringing people to repentance.
-His death was also prophetic, to let the disciples see that the cruelty of men could not obstruct the work of God but rather focus it upon Jesus.
-In our lives too, the Sovereign Lord is going to fulfil His plan and will use us in one way or another to achieve it.
+Nothing happens 'by accident'.
+The Lord does not show us all of our life ahead, but He lets us see as far as is necessary for us to cooperate with Him.
+He is going to fulfil His plan and wants to get us ready to be used, in one way or another, to be involved so that He will achieve it.
 John had been a willing participant and so was Jesus, and the apostles after Him.
 Will you allow the Lord to use you in whichever way He shall choose?

 Prayer